void-linux/void-packages/README.md

 through the `xbps-install(8)` utility.

-The `xbps-src` utility uses `xbps-uchroot(8)` to build packages in lightweight linux `containers` thru the use of `namespaces`, that means that processes and bind mounts (among others) won't be visible to other processes in the system.
+The `xbps-src` utility uses `xbps-uchroot(8)` to build packages in lightweight linux `containers` through the use of `namespaces`, that means that processes and bind mounts are isolated (among others).

 ### Requirements